ministryofjustice/courtfinder/README.md

 ### ImageMagick

 Court photos are resized when uploaded.
 This requires an install of ImageMagick on your environment.
-Install manually using from [http://www.imagemagick.org/script/index.php] or [http://cactuslab.com/imagemagick/].
+Install manually using from [http://www.imagemagick.org/script/index.php].

 Then run: